How to Teach Programming in the AI Era? Using LLMs as a Teachable Agent for Debugging: Learning Evaluation: Pre- / Post-Test Study

-To best capture student learning gains on our learning objectives, we took a backward design method~\cite{Wiggins2005-ev} to create an aligned assessment for the comprehensive \ref{lo:comprehensive} and accurate \ref{lo:accurate} hypothesis construction skills in debugging.
+To best capture student learning gains on our learning objectives, we took a backward design method~\cite{Wiggins2005ubd} to create an aligned assessment for the comprehensive \ref{lo:comprehensive} and accurate \ref{lo:accurate} hypothesis construction skills.
+We conducted multiple rounds of pilots to refine our intervention and pre-post tests.

-We conducted multiple rounds of pilots (P1-8, $n=8$) to refine our \sysname intervention and pre-post tests.
-In these iterations, we created both a multiple-choice and an open-ended version of the assessment.
-In the pilot tests, we observed that both question formats exhibited similar completion times and accuracy rates.
-As such, we used the multiple-choice version to simplify evaluation.

-Our final tests are based on two programming exercises with similar levels of difficulty: \texttt{remove\_extras} and \texttt{num\_smaller} (also used in \cref{sec:llm_eval}).
-Each test consists of seven questions, with three items related to \ref{lo:comprehensive} and four related to \ref{lo:accurate}. \cref{fig:prepost-ex} provides a sample for each question.
-For instance, Question 3.1 presents students with a test suite and asks them to identify a more suitable test case to include, thereby assessing their ability to construct comprehensive hypotheses (\ref{lo:comprehensive}).

-We measure student performances using their \textbf{test scores}, which an author manually graded based on a standard rubric.
-We also log the \textbf{completion time} as a proxy for their proficiency.
+Our final tests are based on two programming exercises with comparable difficulties.
+We counterbalanced pre-post tests' problems to control for problem sequence influence.
+Each test consists of seven questions, with three assessing \ref{lo:comprehensive} and four for \ref{lo:accurate}. \cref{fig:prepost-ex} provides a sample for each.
+For instance, Question 3.1 asks students to identify the more suitable test case to add to an existing test suite, evaluating their ability to construct comprehensive hypotheses (\ref{lo:comprehensive}).
+We measure students' performance using their \textbf{test scores} based on a standard rubric.
+We also log the pre-post tests' \textbf{completion time} as a proxy for proficiency.